If you are not able to see your drives in our data recovery app, as you would normally expect, it can be solved in no time! Please keep reading.

 - Now save your disk image elsewhere, like an external hard drive.

-- Get back to the Disk Drill Media Recovery window and load the new DMG file into it by either dragging it there, or opening it using standard file open dialog.
+- Get back to the data recovery app’s window and load the new DMG file into it by either dragging it there, or opening it using the standard file open dialog.

 That’s it.
 Your disk image is loaded and you can recover your deleted data right away.
 Did we mention that data recovery from a disk image is much faster and will not slow down on bad sectors?

-Just drop us a line that you need help with the App-Store edition of Disk Drill, and one of our tech support guys will get back to you shortly to guide you through the easy steps of how you can get your data back with Disk Drill Media Recovery.
+Just drop us a line that you need help with the App-Store edition of Disk Drill, and one of our tech support guys will get back to you shortly to guide you through the easy steps of how you can get your data back with our data recovery apps.

 Just a few more notes on the topic: